How To Get Legally Married in Aberdeen

 You can contact the Aberdeen Registry office on 03000 200 292 to book your appointment or go to their website.

-The first decision you need to make before calling them is, do you want the legal bit before or after your Ceremony with the celebrant.
-It makes no difference to our Ceremony whichever way you decide; you can even do it on the same day, get an early slot at the registry office and we can do that.
+The first decision you need to make before calling them is, do you want the Civil Marriage before or after your Ceremony with the celebrant.
+It makes no difference to our Ceremony whichever way you decide; you can even do it on the same day, get an early slot at the registry office, and we can do that.

-Go ready with the date you want to carry out the legal Ceremony.
+Go ready with the date you want to carry out the Civil Ceremony.

-You have to pay £55 to confirm that date with the Registrar.
+You have to pay £55 to confirm that date with the Registrar, which is non-refundable.

 What paperwork do we need?